2018 Festival Calendar

 The Bathing Festival

-The Festival is held in July, the month of Tibetan calendar, it lasts for 7 days from 6 to 12.
+Tibetans celebrate the Bathing Festival from 6th to the 12 of July, according to Tibetan calendar.
 It is exactly the end of summer and the beginning of autumn, wind moderates and the sunshine on the Plateau.
 Tibetan people, old and young, man and woman, from towns or countryside or pastoral areas, go to riversides to take a holy bath.
-It is said to be able to heal diseases and keep fit.
+Tibetans believe that it can heal diseases and help them stay fit.

 It is a holiday of Tibetan, looking forward to a harvest.
-It is usually celebrated when crops are ripe and it will last three to five days.
+Tibetans celebrate Wongkor festival when crops are ripe, and the festival lasts three to five days.
 People dress uphold colorful flags with good wishes, carry a ”harvest tower“ built with barley stalks and ears.
 They sing and dance, beat drums and walk around the fields.
 On this day, people are also enjoying horse-racing etc… Then they start the intense autumn harvest.

 The Fairy Maiden Festival

 Every 15th day of the October month in Tibetan calendar is the Maiden Festival.
-Lots of religious activities are held.
+People perform religious activities.
 Tibetan women regard it their own holiday, so they are more active and energetically than men.